--cream of broccoli or cauliflower with Mahi Mahi and nut biscuits
+-Vegan cream of broccoli or cauliflower with wild Mahi Mahi and nut biscuits

 A Bit Regarding Supplements

 I am not a fan of supplementing or taking 25 pills every 3 hours.
-I believe that the bulk of our nutrition should come from our diet.
+I believe that the bulk of our nutrition should come from our diet and from herbs.
 However, when your body is slammed with toxins and in a state of chronic illness, supplementing can really make a difference because toxins cause malabsorption issues so it takes higher amounts of beneficial vitamins and nutrients to help the body heal.

-Here are a few of the supplements I have taken:
+Here are a few of the supplements and herbs I have taken and still take: